MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/functions-library/plotly-anomaly-fl.md

 ---

-The output is a Plotly Json string to be rendered in ADX dashboard as Plotly Visual:
+The output is a Plotly JSON string that can be rendered in an Azure Data Explorer dashboard tile.
+For more information on creating dashboard tiles, see [Visualize data with Azure Data Explorer dashboards (Preview)](../../azure-data-explorer-dashboards.md).

+The following image shows a sample anomaly chart using the above function:

 ![Anomaly chart of the sample data set.](images\plotly-anomaly-fl\plotly-anomaly-chart.png)